Koopman Autoencoders with Continuous-Time Latent Dynamics for Fluid Dynamics Forecasting: Method

+\paragraph{Latent consistency loss.} To ensure the latent manifold respects the theoretical properties of the Koopman operator, we enforce structural constraints via $\mathcal{L}_{\mathrm{latent}}$.
+Inspired by the Consistent Koopman Autoencoder \citep{azencot2020consistent}, a primary component of this loss is forward-backward linearity consistency.
+Rather than learning separate discrete matrices, we evaluate our continuous generator $\mathbf{K}_{\text{cont}}$ at $\Delta t$ and $-\Delta t$ to ensure trajectory invertibility.
+Crucially, this is not merely an auxiliary regularizer, it prevents the learned continuous generator from learning large negative eigenvalues (which would lead to excessive dissipation and state collapse).
+Without this bidirectional constraint, distinct initial states collapse into identical forecasts over long rollouts, destroying the model's predictive capacity.
+The full $\mathcal{L}_{\mathrm{latent}}$ formulation (which also includes directional cosine similarity and trajectory alignment constraints) is detailed in Appendix \ref{appendix:consisteny_loss}.

-\paragraph{Physics-informed regularization.} In addition to the standard reconstruction and prediction losses, we include physics-inspired penalties that improve temporal alignment and structural fidelity of long rollouts.
+\paragraph{Structural regularization.} In addition to the standard reconstruction and prediction losses, we include additional losses that enforce temporal and spatial consistency of long rollouts.
 These include: (i) a temporal Sobolev loss matching finite-difference time derivatives, (ii) a spatial gradient loss enforcing edge and structure consistency, and (iii) a spectral loss computed in the Fourier domain to penalize frequency and phase mismatches.
-All physics terms are aggregated into a single auxiliary loss $\mathcal{L}_{\mathrm{phys}}$.
+All structural constraint terms are aggregated into a single auxiliary loss $\mathcal{L}_{\mathrm{phys}}$.
 More details can be found in Appendix \ref{appendix:loss}.

 \paragraph{Overall objective.} The final training objective is given by